elfredpagan/site/elfredpagan.com/content/blog/apns_elixir.md

 Which I find quite nice.
 It reminds me of the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern). without the .build() call at the end.
-One important thing to note is that at every step of the way, we're creating a new notification struct since data is immutable in elixir.
+One important thing to note is that at every step of the way, we're creating a new notification struct since data is immutable in Elixir.

 ## Sending out a notification

-Once I had a model object, I need to structure the data to send through the binary protocol.
+Once I have a model object, I need to structure the data to send through the binary protocol.
 I create an encoder module to handle this work.

 ```